-Music Biz collects and commissions research for members, the media and the industry at large.
-Research services also include a daily feed that compiles and forwards reports, studies and analyses of business and consumer trends and behaviors to members via email.
-Sign up for these emails by clicking here.
+Music Biz collects and commissions in-depth research reports from our members, the media and the industry at large.
+Our research services also include a daily email feed that compiles industry-wide studies, consumer behavior analysis, and trend analysis — click here to sign up for our Daily Email Feed.

 July 19, 2009 – Report Of Findings From The NARM College-Aged Consumer Panel